 When our motives and expectations are right, godly responses will more naturally flow.

 Will Patient, Kind, Self-Controlled Responses Work?

 No yelling needed.
-No threatening, no counting to 3, no facial expressions communicating annoyance, no mean comments, or frustrated breaths (you know that irritated“uggghhhhh” noise we make), or any other sign of snappy, impatient irritation needed.
+No threatening, no counting to 3, no annoyed facial expressions, no mean comments, or frustrated breaths (you know that irritated“uggghhhhh” noise we make), or any other sign of snappy, impatient irritation needed.

 When we train our children in this way, they not only learn to correct their wrong behavior — They learn what it looks like to be patient, kind, and self-controlled from their moms who are filled with the fruit of the Spirit!

 How to Unlearn Sinful Responses

 Many of us haven’t grown up with parents who exemplified godly responses, thus we go into parenting bent towards unnecessary impatience.
 But even if we had good examples, our sinful natures quickly cause us to err towards impatience.
 In all likelihood, we are frequently unaware how impatient and unkind we can be.
 Consequently, we have to work to unlearn any sinful, irritable, harsh parenting tones that have become a habit.

 As always, the first tool in our toolbox is prayer.
 If you struggle with exemplifying the fruits of the Spirit in the difficult moments of parenting, ask God to help you.

 We also need reminders from God’s word.
 Maybe there are some passages (Galatians 5:22-23 for example) that you could memorize, or place in a key spot.